x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/automated-migration-neweac.md

 ---
-title: "Perform automated Google Workspace migration through New Exchange Admin Center" ms.author: v-aiyengar
+title: Perform an automated Google Workspace migration to Microsoft 365 or Office 365 in the new EAC in Exchange Online ms.author: v-aiyengar
 author: AshaIyengar21
 manager: serdars